 Davis says because feedback and reviews on resale sites are so dominant, people are generally upfront about any damages or stains and don’t want to misrepresent anything.
 Finally he recommends not buying things that will just become a project to fix.
 “I have to look at something and be like, Is this more trouble than it’s worth?
 Some spots or whatever can add to the character of an item, but a busted zipper is just going to be a headache and end up costing you a bunch of money.”
 With that in mind, here’s his advice for finding great vintage clothing in different categories.

 Colorful Summer Shirts

-After wearing a version of the same outfit everyday for a year, many people are excited to experiment with fashion and bright colorful patterned shirts are an easy place to start.
-One of the coolest things about vintage clothing is you don’t have to spend a lot of money to experiment.
-You can find everything online from classic Hawaiian shirts (Davis recommends vintage Reyn Spooner) to brightly colored seersucker, and tons of quirky novelty prints to match any warm-weather hobby you can think of.
+After wearing a version of the same outfit every day throughout lockdown, many people are excited to express themselves again and bright colorful patterned shirts are an easy place to start.
+One of the coolest things about vintage clothing is you can experiment without spending much money at all.
+Secondhand resellers are packed with everything from classic Hawaiian shirts (Davis recommends vintage Reyn Spooner) to brightly colored seersucker, and tons of quirky novelty prints to match any warm-weather hobby you can think of.
 “It’s endless.
 That’s one thing that can be maddening about looking for this stuff online, but also sort of fun,” he says.
 Try plugging in some specific summer-weight fabrics into your search — like vintage seersucker, madras, or batik — and look for patterns like vintage paisley or vintage patchwork.

 As a general rule, Davis recommends searching for classic American menswear brands because there is usually a lot available and the stuff even from the ’80s is made of high-quality materials.
 This vintage color-blocked Brooks Brothers seersucker shirt may not be super-rare, but it is a very good deal.